osisoft/PI-Interface-ABB-800xA-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 ### `/id =<identifier>`

 (Required) Specify a one- to nine-number identifier for the interface instance.
 Assigned to the Location1 attribute of tags that the interface instance updates.

+### `/includeincompletedata`

+(Optional) Enables the collection of all unit procedures without and associated UNIT.
+Without this option unit procedures that do not have phase state that associated with a particular UNIT will not be shown as events in PI AF.

 ### `/inifile =<path>`